strahe/aiologin/README.rst

 and define its authenticated and forbidden properties inside the user class.
 If these conditions are not met the module with throw Exceptions.

-Further Setup
+Further Setup, Creating Your Handlers and Authentication Methods
 -----
-Once your User class has be created you now should create your handler and authentication methods that your server will use to handle the routes you will add later.
+Once your User class has be created in your server.py file you now should create your handler and authentication methods that your server will use to handle the routes you will add later.
 See the sample below for some example handler and authentication methods.
 At the very least you should create two handlers one for a Login route and one for a Logout route.

 Additionally, you should define the auth_by_header and auth_by_session methods, that will be passed into the aiologin class.
 These two authorization methods